Sheep-y/Attack-Improvement-Mod/README.md

 1. Head to the [ModTek wiki](https://github.com/Mpstark/ModTek/wiki) to learn how to make a mod.
 For a code mode like this one, you need to compile a [dll](https://github.com/Mpstark/ModTek/wiki/Writing-ModTek-DLL-mods) and perhaps a [`mod.json`](https://github.com/Mpstark/ModTek/wiki/The-mod.json-Format).
 1. The code of this mod is available on GitHub: https://github.com/Sheep-y/Attack-Improvement-Mod/ and you can also find other people's mods such as [Firing Line Improvement](https://github.com/janxious/BTMLColorLOSMod) or [MeleeMover](https://github.com/Morphyum/MeleeMover) and we all use different licenses.
 1. You may notice that this patch manually calls Harmony to patch things, instead of using annotations.
 This gives me much better control.
 Read [Harmony wiki](https://github.com/pardeike/Harmony/wiki) to learn how it works.

+# Credits

+* Thanks Mpstark (Michael Starkweather) for making BTML and ModTek and various mods and release them to the public domain.
+* Thanks LadyAlekto for various feature requests and cool proposals such as melee modifiers and ammo jettison.

+Despite feature overlap with some mods, this mod does not reference or use their code due to lack of license, and in most cases the approaches are different.